itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/2-variable/README.md

 ### Key Points

-* JavaScript is a programming language that we can run in our browser.
 * Variables are like boxes; they store something.
 * Variables have a name and a value.
 * We can perform various operations on variables.